bamvine6-oss/Quick-find-Uganda-/README.md

-l deel in used things and selling them.
+l deel in buying used things and selling them.